hailanzs/com-405-radar-tutorial/README.md

 - Estimated setup time: 40 minutes.
 Notify your TA if it takes longer.
 - If possible you should try to start this installation before the tutorial time as it can take some time.

-Quick note: If you installed the software set up before the day of the tutorial, make sure to also run this in your conda env:
+Quick note: If you installed the software set up before the day of the tutorial, make sure to also run this in your conda env (or install pyserial in your Python env):
 ```bash
 conda install pyserial
 ```

 ### Hardware Installation
-To have the radar working it requires:
+To begin powering the radar board:
-- plug the 2 micro USB cables and Ethernet cable into your computer
+- Plug the 2 micro USB cables and Ethernet cable into your computer
-- The red radar board should be powered with a 5V power supply and the switch on the DCA1000EVM (green board) should be set to 5V_RADAR_IN (S3) so that the radar board is powering the green board.
+- The **red radar board should be powered with a 5V power supply** and the switch on the DCA1000EVM (green board) should be set to 5V_RADAR_IN (S3) so that the radar board is powering the green board.
 (Note: you should power the red radar board only with the 5V power supply).
 - Plug the micro-USB into the red board
 - Plug the micro-USB into the DCA1000EVM making sure it is in the port `RADAR_FTDI`.